 The Chicago chapter of the Institute of Real Estate Management (IREM) awarded Taft its annual Premier Education Award in 2009 for outstanding commitment to enhancing the education of the Property Management Industry.

 In 2013, The Metropolitan Tenants Association of Chicago awarded Taft its “TENANT CHAMPION AWARD” in recognition of his support and commitment to Chicago’s tenants.

 The Association Of Illinois Real Estate Educators (AIREE) recognized Taft as the 2013 Educator of the Year “in recognition for his outstanding dedication to real estate education.”
 Only one real estate educator per year in Illinois is honored with this designation.
-Taft attended University of Illinois and Roosevelt Universities.
+Taft attended the University of Illinois and Roosevelt University.

 Taft is a United States Army Veteran, serving as a Medical Corpsman during the 1962-1965 Viet Nam Era War.